DataFire/Integrations/integrations/generated/azure_resources_policydefinitions/README.md

 #### Input
 * input `object`
-  * policyDefinitionName **required** `string`: The name of the built in policy definition to get.
+  * policyDefinitionName **required** `string`: The name of the built-in policy definition to get.
   * api-version **required** `string`: The API version to use for the operation.

 #### Output
 * output [PolicyDefinition](#policydefinition)

 ### PolicyDefinitions_ListByManagementGroup
-Gets all the policy definitions for a subscription at management group level.
+This operation retrieves a list of all the policy definitions in a given management group.

 ```js